Mumbai CSMT–Nagercoil Express

-The 16339 / 16340 Mumbai CSMT–Nagercoil Express runs between Chhatrapati Shivaji Maharaj Terminus (CSMT) railway station at Mumbai, Maharashtra, and in Nagercoil, Tamil Nadu.
+The 16339 / 16340 Mumbai LTT –Nagercoil Express runs between Lokmanya Tilak Terminus (LTT) railway station at Mumbai, Maharashtra, and in Nagercoil, Tamil Nadu.

 The main cities on the way are Tirunelveli, Virudhunagar, Madurai, Salem, Katpadi, Pakala, Dharmavaram Anantapur, Guntakal, Adoni, Solapur, Pune, Lonavala, and Thane.
+Additional stoppages were approved by the Railway Board in March 2026.

 This train covers a distance of 1880 km.
 Prior to COVID 19 lockdown, this train ran via Krishnarajapuram, Yelhanka.
-Still, after COVID, it was rerouted via Katpadi, Pakala there by completely skipping Bangalore, due to which Bangalore lost Mumbai Connection and Southern Tamil Nadu Connection simultaneously.
+Still, after COVID, it was rerouted via Katpadi, Pakala there by completely skipping Bangalore, due to which Bangalore lost one of the train to Mumbai Connection and Southern Tamil Nadu Connection simultaneously.